pengj97/LPA/README.md

 The main programs can be found in the following files:
 - `ByrdLab`: main codes
 - `main CSGD.py` `main CSGD-LFighter.py`, : program entry
--  `draw_decentralized_multi_fig`: directories containing the codes that draw the figures in paper `record`: directories containing the experiment results
+-  `draw_fig`: directories containing the codes that draw the figures in paper `record`: directories containing the experiment results